tejaswi0910/worldclock/README.md

 # world_time

-This is an world clock app that helps in viewing the time across the listed locations
+This is a world clock app that helps in viewing the time across the listed locations